- You must be worried or even angry when encountering update errors on your computer, right? Just relax since it’s happening to all users.

-Do you experience Windows update error 0x80070424 while running Windows updates?
-We’ve got you covered.
+If you experience Windows update error 0x80070424 while running Windows updates, we’ve got you covered.
+This is an error related to the Windows Update Standalone Installer.

-Windows Update Standalone Installer (Wusa.exe) on the other hand is a built-in utility tool which downloads and installs Windows update packages.
+Windows Update Standalone Installer (Wusa.exe) on the other hand is a built-in utility tool that downloads and installs Windows update packages.

 So, if critical (or important) system files are missing or Windows update services are stopped during the process of installing Windows update, the Windows update error 0x80070424 prompt shows up.

-Hence, we have compiled the most appropriate solutions to fix the Windows update error 0x80070424.
+Users are often wondering themselves how to solve this.
+We have actually compiled the most appropriate solutions to fix the Windows update error 0x80070424, as you’ll see below.

 1. Use Windows Update Troubleshooter